vinwizardtoo/git-exercises/Readme.md

 - [ ] Amend a commit
 - [ ] Create and approve a pull request

+It is strongly recommended that you use a git extension for your IDE.
+If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Exercise 1: Create and fix a merge conflict

 1. Create a new branch called `merge-conflict` from `main` branch.